-- G1.
-Except for the C.O.L.A. reservations, the C.O.L.A. for the last year of the 2007 Wage Agreement described below, and the C.O.L.A. provisions of Paragraph E, above, the C.O.L.A. accumulated through July 6, 2009 will be an amount at the bottom of the time card and will be paid for all hours for which employees receive pay from the Company, in the same manner as the unincorporated general wage increases.
+G1.
+Except for the COLA reservations and diversions provided for in prior Wage Agreements, which unless otherwise agreed to and specified herein are to be continued as before, the COLA accumulated through July 27, 2013 will be an amount at the bottom of the time card and will be paid for all hours for which employees receive pay from the Company, in the same manner as the unincorporated general wage increases.
 It will apply to all wage-related benefits paid on an hourly basis.
-C.O.L.A. accumulated after July 6, 2009, will be paid in a similar manner but subject to the terms of this Agreement.
-Paragraph 6 of the 2007 Wage Agreement provided for less than 100% C.O.L.A. for certain New Hires, including converted Supplemental Employees.
-C.O.L.A. for those employees shall be at the lower rate described in that Paragraph 6.
-All C.O.L.A. shall be subject to the diversions or reservations in this Agreement, and to the restrictions of Paragraph 1.E, above. - G2.
-Under Paragraph 1.G.2. of the 2000 Wage Agreement, \$.42 of C.O.LA. previously accumulated is reserved for pension costs and is not available for payment pursuant to Paragraph 1.G.1.
-This \$.42 reservation for pension costs shall continue in this Agreement. - G3.
-In the 2003 Agreement, \$.25 of accumulated C.O.L.A. was reserved for other costs and is not available for payment pursuant to Paragraph 1.G1 above.
-That reservation will continue in this Agreement.
+COLA accumulated after July 27, 2013, will be paid in a similar manner but subject to the terms of this Agreement.
+Paragraph 6 of the 2007 Wage Agreement provided for less than 100% COLA for certain Regular Employees I, II or III, including converted Supplemental Employees.
+COLA for those employees shall be at the lower rate described in that Paragraph 6.
+All COLA shall be subject to the diversions or reservations in this Agreement, and to the restrictions of Paragraph 1.E, above.